Liz Danforth: Creative work

 Danforth continues to do art and illustration in a freelance capacity.
-She has been tapped to provide scenarios and design work for Wasteland 2.

 Academic work

 Danforth completed a master's degree in Information and Library Science (University of Arizona, 2008), and was one of a dozen hand-selected "gaming experts" who participated in the American Library Association's million-dollar grant-funded project to explore how gaming can be used to improve problem-solving and literacy skills, and to develop a model gaming "toolbox" for gaming in libraries.
 Ten libraries nationwide were selected to receive a onetime grant of $5,000 with funds used to expand on or add literacy-based gaming experiences at the library for youth ages 10–18.

 From May 2009 to December 2011, Danforth wrote the "Games, Gamers and Gaming" blog and column for Library Journal as an advocate and popularizer of games in libraries.
 She speaks at professional and fan conferences, and at libraries on gaming-related topics.
 Based in Arizona, she continues to do freelance art and writing.